-S’mores are one of the best parts about summer.
+S’mores are one of the best parts about summer, however they are perfect for fall too!
 Not only are they super rich and delicious, but they’re a fun outdoor activity to enjoy with family and friends.
-And while I have so many memories of roasting s’mores around the bonfire, there are times that I crave the dessert but without the work of starting a fire.

 - Spray the pan.
 Make sure to spray the muffin pan first before pressing the crust into the muffin cups.
 The last thing you want is for the crust to stick to the pan!
 I like to use a silicone muffin pan to avoid sticking.

 - Let cool.
 The crust needs a few minutes to set, so don’t remove the cups from the pan immediately once out of oven.
 Let them cool slightly, then use a butter knife to pop them out for best results.

 These cups can be made 1 day ahead of time if needed.
 Before serving, place them on a pan and broil for about 30 seconds to 1 minute to rewarm.
 Make sure to keep a close eye on them while broiling so they don’t burn!